top of page

 They show us how to pause, exhale, and begin again.

-The next time life feels heavy, try one.
+So the next time life feels heavy, try one.

 Or two.